GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 considerations in the [API
 proposal](https://github.com/WICG/conversion-measurement-api#privacy-considerations).

-### How does Event Attribution Reporting API compare to third-party cookies?
+### How does Attribution Reporting API compare to third-party cookies?

 +   Purpose-built to attribute conversions, unlike cookies.
 This in turn can enable browsers to apply more enhanced privacy protections.